Institute of Mathematics and Statistics, University of São Paulo: Rankings

 It is considered, together with other units of USP that teach these courses, one of the two best institutes of mathematics, statistics and computation of Latin America according to the QS World University Rankings 2017; the best institute of mathematics of Brazil and the best institute of computation of Latin America according to the Ranking of Shanghai.
 As USP does not participate in the National Student Performance Examination (ENADE), the University of São Paulo's (RUF) 2017 University Ranking considers that the university is zero in this respect, which places the IME second in the ranking of courses in mathematics and computing.
 However, by disregarding this examination, USP would lead the ranking of these courses with a greater margin than the current leader.

-Departaments and research areas
+Departments and research areas

 The smallest fraction of the structure of the university is the department.
-Your responsibility is to plan, execute and coordinate research and teaching in your area of expertise.
-He is responsible for the didactic orientation of the subjects.
+Its responsibility is to plan, execute and coordinate research and teaching in your area of expertise.
+It is responsible for the didactic orientation of the subjects.